momochi000/pomodoro_arcade/README.md

     one activity timer to their name which is the default Pomodoro.
 Also ensure the default one created by javascript doesn't get added if that database one is present.

+#### BUG: when the progress bar renders in landscape and phone rotates to portrait
+  + The progress bar is broken/shifted to the left
+  + Might want to recenter on each render.

 #### Test the timers_controller
 #### Add some jasmines, or at least a jasmine test harness